 The lion's share of the financial and human resources in the Public Works Department is devoted to the maintenance of the 398 miles of road, 267 bridges, 274 culverts and 1,530 drainage structures under County jurisdiction.
 The Highway Division employs 127 full-time employees, including the Engineering Division, the Commissioner's staff and the Little Valley garage.
 There are a total of six highway facilities (Five Points Highway Barn was relocated to Little Valley in 2014), plus the Little Valley maintenance facility completed in July 1998.

-The Department has a 2016 budget of $12.1 million for road maintenance (snowplowing, paving, surface treatment, ditching and pothole patching), plus $3.9 million for equipment replacement and maintenance.
-Additionally, Cattaraugus County has a Capital Projects Program of $14.645 million for major road improvement projects, along with culvert and bridge replacements/rehabs for 2016.
+The Department has a 2017 budget of $11.5 million for road maintenance (snowplowing, paving, surface treatment, ditching and pothole patching), plus $3.7 million for equipment replacement and maintenance.
+Additionally, Cattaraugus County has a Capital Projects Program of $30.405 million for major road improvement projects, culvert and bridge replacements/rehabs, and buildings for 2017.

 The second largest operation the Public Works Department oversees, and the one the public comes into contact with, is the Refuse Division.
 The County operates seven transfer stations: Salamanca, Dayton, Allegany, Portville, Five Points, Conewango, and Machias.
 Refuse employees 12 full-time and 19 part-time individuals.
-In 2014, the County processed 7,599 tons of municipal solid waste and 1,720 tons of recyclable materials through its transfer stations.
-This figure does not include yard waste materials collected at the stations to be composted.
-The anticipated 2016 expenditure for the Refuse Division (includes closed Landfills) is $2.02 million with anticipated revenues from disposal fees and sale of reclaimed materials in the amount of $1,3 million.
+The anticipated 2017 expenditure for the Refuse Division (includes closed Landfills) is $1.99 million with anticipated revenues from disposal fees and sale of reclaimed materials in the amount of $1.2 million.
 General tax levy pays the balance.

 Financial resources for Public Works come from a variety of sources.
 The largest percentage of Public Works funding is derived from the local property taxes.
-Other sources include one percent (1%) of the sales tax revenues, which is dedicated to maintaining the County highway system (approximately $9.7 million), and the mortgage recording tax.
+Other sources include one percent (1%) of the sales tax revenues, which is dedicated to maintaining the County highway system (approximately $9.5 million), and the mortgage recording tax.
 There is also a $5 vehicle/$10 truck registration fee that is expected to generate approximately $475,000 to be used for heavy equipment replacement.
 Cattaraugus County will receive state aid in the amount of $2.8 for capital improvements under the Consolidated Highway Improvement Program (CHIPS); and an additional $638,000 in PAVE NY funds.